sefi-roee/CTFs-Writeups/picoCTF-2018/Web/03-logon-150/solution.md

 No flag, damn!

-Lets try to login ad admin
+Lets try to login as admin:

 ![alt text](./screenshot-2.png)